 Step 2 - Hosting

 Once you have a domain name, you will then need a hosting account.
 The hosting provider stores the files that make up your website and then makes them accessible to the public.
 The hosting provider may provide email services for the domain name as well.

 One problem with some hosting suppliers is overselling.
 Overselling is the practice of overcrowding a server with too many websites.
 While overselling is less of an issue with a simple HTML website, it is a huge problem with modern websites that use content management systems.
 If the server is oversold (too many sites running on one server), then web pages will load slowly.

 I offer hosting accounts to my customers.
 My dedicated servers ensure my client’s websites run smoothly, and their files are backed-up regularly.
 If you do want to use another shared hosting account, I have had terrific success with companies such as www.site5.com and www.blacksun.ca.

 Websites primarily come in two varieties; HTML websites & Content Management Systems.

 Step 3 - The Website

 I am a huge fan of Content Management Systems.
 They are software tools that run on a web server and enable people to manage their text, photos and videos on their website.
-We use two specific Content Management Systems, ExpressionEngine, and Wordpress.
-ExpressionEngine is an excellent fit for larger budget projects, where flexibility and customization are a necessity, but it is better left for a web developer to set up for you.
+I use two specific Content Management Systems, ExpressionEngine, and Wordpress.
+ExpressionEngine is an excellent fit for larger budget projects, where flexibility and customization are a necessity, but it is best left for a web developer to set up for you.
 Wordpress is a great tool for any budget range.
 It can be set up and installed yourself if you have a small amount of computer savvy.